Prairie Sky K-9 School

 Theresa C. Wildcat Early Learning Centre

-This new building is located just southeast of the existing kindergarten school.
-The new 2,900m2 early learning facility welcomes the community’s children during the most important learning years of their lives to help create a strong foundation for learning today and for success later in life.
+The new Theresa C. Wildcat Early Learning Centre is a 2,944m2 Kindergarten building welcomes the community’s children during the most important learning years of their lives to help create a strong foundation for learning today and for success later in life.
 The school honours First Nation culture and traditions and will serve the community for many years to come.
 JEN COL partnered with the community, the Maskwacîs Education Schools Commission and the Maskwacîs Employment Centre on recruitment campaigns to identify potential candidates and to make candidates aware of job opportunities throughout the construction of the project.

 JEN COL is A True Indigenous Construction Partnerlearn more.